ngergs/crossplane-rs-unofficial/sdk/README.md

 ## Compile-time dependencies

-To run the protobuf codegen we need [protoc](https://protobuf.dev/installation/) at compile-time.
+- [protoc](https://protobuf.dev/installation/) to generate rust structs from the protobuf crossplane schema (sdk).

-The git submodules needs to be pulled for protobuf codegen to work (use e.g. `git submodule update --init --recursive`).
+- The git submodules needs to be pulled for the sdk-codegen to work (use e.g. `git submodule update --init --recursive`).

 ## Crates